The George Hotel, Crawley: 18th–19th century

-20th century to present
+20th century–present

 Major changes took place in the 1930s.
 The annex was knocked down in 1933, and the site in the middle of the High Street was converted into a bus stop and a car park for the hotel (itself removed since the street's pedestrianisation in the early 21st century).
 The gallows sign was replaced with a replica, and two smaller facsimiles were added in the car park, which was also flanked by four medieval-style lanterns.
 Meanwhile, wide-ranging renovations to the hotel itself made the building look even older than it did before; all structural changes took its medieval character into account and were made in a complementary style, making all the disparate parts of the hotel "look an integrated whole".

 Soon after World War II, Crawley was designated as England's second New Town by the Labour government of Clement Attlee, who passed the New Towns Act 1946.
 Housing, industry and offices developed rapidly around the core of the old town; despite early fears that historic buildings (including The George Hotel) would have to be destroyed, most of the historic High Street was preserved.
 The growth of nearby Gatwick Airport from a little-used airstrip into an international airport provided further impetus, and by the start of the 21st century Crawley had become a regional centre with 100,000 people—compared to a population of about 7,000 before World War II.
 Demand for hotel space grew continuously, and The George was extended to the rear and began marketing itself as the Gatwick George Hotel.
 As of 2014 it is branded Ramada Crawley Gatwick.

-The George Hotel was listed at Grade II* by English Heritage on 21 June 1948.
+The George Hotel was Grade II* listed by English Heritage on 21 June 1948.
 Such buildings are defined as "particularly important" and "of more than special interest".
 As of August 2013, it was one of 12 Grade II* structures, and 100 listed buildings and structures of all grades, in the Borough of Crawley.
 Since the New Town was established, Crawley has been split into 13 neighbourhoods, and all listed buildings in the borough are described on the council's schedule of listed buildings as being in one of these neighbourhoods; the George Hotel is classed as being in West Green, and is one of six listed buildings in that neighbourhood.